Pytxhr/Guns-of-boom-Smali-Based-check-bypass/README.md

 # Disclaimer
 The information and code provided in this repository are for educational purposes only.
 Misuse of this information can violate local laws and regulations.
-Use this information responsiblyc 😉 .
+Use this information responsibly 😉 .

 # What does it do?